Specific aims of the program are to:

 6. A minimum weight per day of age (WDA) of 2.4 lbs. is required.

 7. A maximum of ten heifers per consignor will be accepted unless additional space is available.

 8. Heifers will be pre-screened, prior to delivery, by program administrators or University of Tennessee personnel to ensure that they meet the program requirements as described in this document.

 9. Priority for space will be given to Tennessee residents but heifers from bordering states will be accepted if space is available.

 10. If nominations exceed available space, program administrators will select heifers that will be admitted based on program fit and regional distribution.
 Owners will be informed soon after selection is complete.

-1. All heifers must be in good health and accompanied by a valid health certificate at delivery.
+1. All heifers must be in good health at delivery.